canjs/can-query-logic/doc/prototype/index.md

 @function can-query-logic.prototype.index index
 @parent can-query-logic.prototype

+@description returns the index where the `record` will be input.

 @signature `queryLogic.index(query, records, record)`

   Returns where `record` should be inserted into `records` which is represented by `query`.